iechor/docs/content/guides/use-case/jupyter.md

 ## Customize your JupyterLab environment

-You can create your own JupyterLab environment and build it into an image using Docker.
+You can create your own JupyterLab environment and build it into an image using iEchor.
 By building your own image, you can customize your JupyterLab environment with the packages and tools you need, and ensure that it's consistent and reproducible across different deployments.
 Building your own image also makes it easier to share your JupyterLab environment with others, or to use it as a base for further development.

-### Define your environment in a Dockerfile
+### Define your environment in a iEchorfile

 In the previous Iris Dataset example from [Save a notebook to the volume](#save-a-notebook-to-the-volume), you had to install the dependencies, `matplotlib` and `scikit-learn`, every time you ran a new container.
 While the dependencies in that small example download and install quickly, it may become a problem as your list of dependencies grow.